 Opera Bosco has obtained many official recognitions, here are a few:

 In 2007 Opera Bosco contributes to the definition of guidelines for the forest area of the Lazio Region.

 It is a special mention of the Landscape Award of the Council of Europe from 2010 to 2015.

 It participates in the 14th Venice Biennale of Architecture 2014 within the events promoted by the Ministry of Cultural Heritage realizing installations on the Certosa Island.

 In 2015, together with 5 other artists, creates a monumental land art work on the Island of San Secondo in Venice.

-The works of the open-air museum Opera Bosco can be reconnected to the artistic-philosophical current of “land art”, also known as “earth art”.
-Land art is created directly in the landscape by sculpting natural materials or creating structures in the landscape with natural materials.
+The works of the open-air museum Opera Bosco can be reconnected to the artistic-philosophical current of “art in nature”, also known as “environmental art”.
+Art is created directly in the landscape by sculpting natural materials or creating structures in the landscape with natural materials.
 Some artists have exhibited their works created with natural materials in traditional galleries.